 This professional achievement turns into the following:

 • Researched marketing trends and demographics to design and implement an effective marketing strategy.
-Worked on brand development and exposure to penetrate a different demographic, thus boosting the clientele base by almost 30% over a three-month period.
+Worked on brand development and exposure to penetrate a different demographic, thus boosting the clientele base by almost 30% over three months.

 Another CAR could include: